ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

 3) The advantage of the asynchronous `CompletableFuture`-based solution is that the independent tasks are executed in parallel, and the dependent tasks are pipelined using a fluent interface.
-The disadvantage of this solution is that the `CompletableFuture` class has a rather complex API (35 public methods in the `CompletableFuture` class and 42 inherited methods from the `CompletionStage` interface) - a problem this article is trying to explain.
+The disadvantage of this solution is that the `CompletableFuture` class has a rather complex API (35 public methods in the `CompletableFuture` class and 42 inherited methods from the `CompletionStage` interface).

 ```